-tales from youth basketball I was looking for escape from travel basketball and agreed to coach a 7th-8th grade girls team in the local City recreational program.
-It was a great break and one that came with an unexpected and delightful memory.
+tales from youth basketball I was looking for escape from travel basketball and agreed to coach a 7th-8th grade girls team in the local city recreational program.
+It was a great break and one that came with some unexpected and uncommon memories.
 The team I was given had a group of girls who were fun … Continue reading The demise of Mr. Arrogance

 One thing was clear.
 It was going to be a tough season of coaching girls youth basketball.
 How did I know?
 Well, I was in my first year of being on the board of directors for the city basketball program and I had rosters for every girls team---including player ratings which had been included by … Continue reading No points?
 No point guard?
 No problem!

 If you've coached basketball for a few years, you probably have special memories of special players.
 For me, Sara is one of those.
 It was September and we were re-forming our seventh grade travel team in preparation for the new season.
 We had filled most of our roster but had one spot open that my … Continue reading “Coach, can I have some alcohol?”

 When my eight year old daughter wanted to play sports, I was delighted.
 I knew she had what it took to be good in any sport and the fact that she wanted to play basketball was even better because that was my sport.
 I had played high school basketball in Oregon and coached at various … Continue reading From ten crying girls to a Nike grant

 She was 10, she was tough, and she was trouble.
 We were in our third year of producing a Summer basketball league for fifth-through-seventh grade girls.
 In May of each year, we conducted a week-long skills clinic that preceded the Summer league.
 We had high school players and a few from college who led drills … Continue reading Tales of youth basketball: Brittany